 - cyclists under the age of 16 years

-People who cycle to work in the UK have a higher risk of getting injured badly enough to be hospitalised, according to a study published yesterday.
+People who cycle to work have a higher risk of obtaining injuries commonly associated with bicycle accidents, according to a study published yesterday.
 It led to headlines saying this is 50 per cent more likely for cyclists than non-cyclists.
 But don’t get off your bike – the research also found that the overall health benefits of cycling vastly outweigh the injury risks.
-Visit https://thehealthmania.com/proplant-complete-shake-by-gundry-md-is-the-perfect-breakfast-option-for-weight-watchers/6904/ to learn more about weight loss activities.
+Check out the latest biotox gold reviews.

 So why are people hesitating?
 As someone who cycles to work myself, a big worry is the danger of having an accident – and I’m not alone.
 A 2015 UK government survey found that 64 per cent of people thought riding on roads would be too dangerous.

 The new study, which looked at outcomes over 10 years, shows those fears aren’t unreasonable – commuting by bike is associated with an increased risk of admission to hospital for injury, with 7 per cent of cyclists experiencing such an injury compared to 4.3 per cent of non-cyclists.
 Squint a bit, and you can turn that into the “50 per cent more likely” figure mentioned above.
-Cycling is one the best activities to burn fat according to these okinawa flat belly tonic reviews.
+Cycling is one the best activities to burn fat according to these revitaa pro reviews.

 Cyclists have a far lower risk of cardiovascular disease, cancer and death compared with people who drive, take public transport or walk to work – a finding supported by this and previous studies.
 If an extra 1000 people took up cycling for 10 years, we would expect to see 15 fewer cancers, four fewer heart attacks or strokes and three fewer deaths in that group.
-Check out the latest meticore reviews from customers.
+Take a look to this one and done workout information.